 Writer Sonali Bhattacharyya

-Sonali Bhattacharyya’s stage credits include 2066 (Almeida Theatre), The Invisible Boy (Tricycle Theatre), Slummers (Cardboard Citizens), Twelve (Kali Theatre), These Four Streets (Birmingham Rep), A Thin Red Line (Kali Theatre, Birmingham Rep, Black Country Touring) and the South Bank Show Award nominated White Open Spaces (Pentabus Theatre).
-She was one of the inaugural Old Vic 12, and is a graduate of the Royal Court Writers’ Group, the London College of the Arts MA […]About the writer
+Sonali Bhattacharyya is an award-winning playwright whose credits include Megaball (National Theatre Learning), 2066 (Almeida Theatre), The Invisible Boy (Kiln Theatre), Slummers (Cardboard Citizens/The Bunker), Behind the Blast Wall (Palindrome/Theatre 503), These Four Streets (Birmingham Rep), A Thin Red Line (Kali Theatre/Birmingham Rep/Black Country Touring) and the South Bank Show award nominated White Open Spaces […]About the writer

 Where do you belong if you are no longer welcome at home?